zorrokid/zorrokid/README.md

 ## [Media Collector](https://github.com/zorrokid/MediaCollector)

 Currently learning about Android app development with Kotlin and Jetpack Compose toolkit and by integrating to Google Firebase services.
 Implementing a media collection management app.
-Media can be DVD's, Blu-rays, VHS-tapes, CD-records, C-cassettes, vinyls, physical games of different formats etc.
+Media can be DVD's, Blu-rays, VHS-tapes, CD-records, C-cassettes, vinyls, physical games of different formats etc. This will replace film_freak which I was developing earlier using Flutter.

 ## nature_photos